gonzolino/tado-window-control/README.md

 # tado-window-control

-Cloud function to control the window state of a taco zone
+Cloud function to control the window state of a tado zone.